We extend warm greetings to those who are new to the Guild, and gratitude

 and author, and it was he who received our 2018

-Gielgud Award at last October's UK Theatre Awards luncheon.
+Gielgud Award at the previous October's UK Theatre Awards luncheon.
 Sir Richard's riveting television

 production of King Lear, with Sir Anthony Hopkins in the title role, had debuted